bossenti/incubator-streampipes-website/documentation/website/blog/2020-07-26-hello-modbus.md

 ### Data Model
 The data model of Modbus is very simple as it was originally designed for serial Modbus communication.
 Nevertheless, it is common to all variants of Modbus.
-Modbus distinguishes four different object types (commonly referred to as registers) that a client can provide:
+Modbus distinguishes four different object types (commonly referred to as registers) that a replica can provide:
 <br>
 <div style="text-align: center">
 <img style="max-width: 100%;" src="/docs/blog/assets/2020-07-xx/object_types.png" alt="object types of Modbus"/>